Best Options Trading Platforms/Brokers Compared & Reviewed

 Home > Trading > Best Options Brokers

-Options brokers offer options trading platforms that enable traders to hedge and speculate on the price of financial markets through buying or selling puts or calls.
+Options brokers offer options trading platforms so you can hedge and speculate on the price of financial markets through buying or selling puts or calls.
 There are two types of options broker:

-• DMA options brokers, which connect their clients directly to exchange to buy and sell options
+• DMA options brokers: They connect you directly to the exchange to buy and sell options

-• OTC options brokers, where you can trade options as a CFD or spread bet
+• OTC options brokers: These let you trade options as CFDs or through spread betting

 Best UK Options Trading Platforms Compared

-Use our comparison table of what we think are the best options brokers to compare how many options markets are available, minimum deposits and what other types of accounts they offer.
+Use our comparison table of Good Money Guide’s best options brokers to see how many options markets are available, minimum deposits and what other types of accounts they offer.

 Options Trading PlatformOptions AvailableDMA or OTCMinimum DepositGMG RatingMore InfoRisk Warning